Fortnite: Chapter Two - Tips & Tricks for Mobile07 Nov 2019 5

 Limit your long-distance fighting

 This partly comes down to the current Fortnite meta across all platforms, but more so on mobile you shouldn’t really look to be fighting at range.
 Even on PC/console it isn’t ideal with the power of shotguns, poor accuracy of auto rifles, and the ease of movement.

 Playing on another platform you probably have at least 18 inches of screen to look at, with all those high-quality pixels allowing you to spot every bit of movement.
 On mobile that real-estate could shrink to something like 4 inches with an iPhone SE.
 That movement becomes much more difficult to spot, meaning keeping track of opponents at a distance is near impossible.
 The touch controls also make it much harder to hit long distance shots without a scope.

 This doesn’t mean you should avoid them like the plague.
-Instead, prioritize SMGs, LMGs, explosives, and shotguns over precision death dealers - especially when you are just landing.
+Instead, prioritise SMGs, assault rifles, explosives, and shotguns over precision death dealers - especially when you are just landing.
 If you do want to use a rifle, make sure to crouch and use the aim zoom to improve your accuracy.
-For those determined to fight at long range, the Heavy Assault Rifle is quite potent.
+For those determined to fight at long range, the Burst Assault Rifle is quite potent.
 While it takes some time for the weapon bloom to diminish, this gun is perfect for picking foes off at long range.
 Just make sure to not standstill in the open when using it, otherwise, you'll be an easy target.

 There are a lot of things that go boom in Fortnite and they are quite deadly on mobile.
 While console players can swiftly react to a grenade being thrown, mobile users are a little slower to act.
 Use this to your advantage and reign fiery death upon your opponents.
 With Rocket Launchers now dropping in uncommon and rare tiers, finding something to take down a structure is easier than ever.